motleystate/dabeplech/docs/installation.rst

 Pip
 ---

-You can use pip to install BioAPI of the latest stable version:
+You can use pip to install BioAPI of the latest stable version published on pypi:

 .. code-block:: bash